TreeKat71/30DaysOfAirflow/day5_python_oper/README.md

 *It will be a bit different, you may have a long list of dags.

-Until the color of task "get_SnP500" turn into dark green green, which means it is finished.
+Keep refreshing the page, until the color of task "get_SnP500_value" turn into dark green, which means it is finished.
 ![img](imgs/2.gif)

 You can click the **Admin** -> **Xcoms**